AI-generated

 Arguments of the Respondents

-• N/A (Claimant-respondent failed to file brief within the reglementary period, and the case was considered submitted without his brief).
+• N/A (Lopez failed to file his brief within the prescribed period; case submitted for decision without respondent's brief).

 Issues